haleanana/our-recipe/README.md

 1. **Submit recipe & Update function**
 - Multiple recipes were added and updated.
 Recipes checked to see if it was accurately added or updated.
 - Checked to see any console log errors when adding and updating recipes.
-- Confirmed that the added recipe shows up in the Recipe page once added.
+- Confirmed that the added recipe shows in "Recently Added" on the Home page and also shows up in the Recipe page.
 - Confirmed that time stamps accurately records date added and date updated.
 2. **Layout and design**
 - Tested on multiple browsers and different devices.